 As we have mentioned, we need proper psi for any painting job.
-So before starting your car painting job, make sure you have adequate psi.
+So before starting your car painting job, ensure you have adequate psi.
 We will teach you an easy technique that will help you to set the right psi easily.

 Step-By-Step Guide To Set How Much Psi To Paint A Car?

 How Much Psi To Paint A Car?
-The common mistake that most painters make is that they set their gun psi level at maximum level.
+Most painters make a common mistake by setting their gun psi level at maximum level.
 They completely ignore the fluctuation between high and low limits that causes problems.
 So it is necessary to set your compressor regulator and gun regulator to get a consistent flow of paint material on the car surface.

 How Much Psi To Paint A Car, You will see variations from gun to gun, but your focus should be consistent.
 Guns with high horsepower or compressor size may need less psi but your focus more than psi level should be the consistent psi level.
 The only consistent level could give your consistent performance.

 Determine How Much Psi To Paint A Car?
-First of all, you should find the highest psi limit on your compressor when finds turn it on.
+First, you should find the highest psi limit on your compressor when you turn it on.
 Suppose the highest limit for your compressor is 130 psi.

 Once you have found the highest limit of compressor psi, the next thing is to know the low psi limit.
 Also, turn on the compressor psi low limit switch.

-Now open the trigger, and you see that the lower limit stops at 30 psi when airflow freely.
+Now open the trigger, and the lower limit stops at 30 psi when airflow freely.
 So it means 30 psi is the minimum psi requirement for your gun.

 But it depends on the gun because each gun’s psi requirements vary.
 Some may need a minimum of 3 to 4 psi, while others need 30 psi as a minimum requirement for fine painting.